Overview

 Repository Access

 Teams can be scoped to specific repositories.
+When assigning repositories to a team, you can search for repositories by name and the list supports pagination, making it easy to find the right repositories even in organizations with a large number of connected repos.
 When a team is assigned to a repository:- Team members can view scan results and findings for that repository

 - Notifications and alerts are routed to the appropriate team